 2011 – 2012

-The updated emblem has lost the green elements, which made it possible to enlarge the inscription slightly.
-Black has taken on a gray tint.
-The word “images” used a font that didn’t exist before.
+The updated emblem has lost the green elements, which allowed the inscription to be enlarged slightly.
+Black has taken on a gray tint, and the word “images” uses a font that didn’t exist before.

 2012 – today

-The latest redesign completely redesigned the logo, focusing on the name of the service.
-The company Lippincott designed the branding identity, and the process was led by Matt Angorn, the creative director at Shutterstock.
-The result of their collaboration is red and gray lettering with a viewfinder instead of “o.”
+The latest redesign completely redesigned the logo, focusing on the service’s name.
+Lippincott designed the branding identity, and Matt Angorn, the creative director at Shutterstock, led the process.
+Their collaboration resulted in red and gray lettering with a viewfinder instead of “o.”
 The font has changed, but the two ts are connected as before.
 The new visual identification system debuted in 2012.

 Shutterstock: Interesting Facts